szuecs/gin-gomonitor/README.md

 #### Testing

-The page counter metric will increment if you hit the page:
+The page's counter metric will increment if you hit the page:

     % curl http://localhost:9000/Counter
     {